3DPrintings

 2. Speed

-Metal 3D printing is generally slower than traditional manufacturing methods, especially for large parts or high-volume production.
+This process is generally slower than traditional manufacturing methods, especially for large parts or high-volume production.
 This can be a limitation for industries that require fast turnaround times.

 3. Post-Processing